LinkedIn Guide

 The answer is NO.

 So the LinkedIn debugger tool accepts all types of links.
-Let’s inspect a video for instance.
+Let’s inspect this video for instance.

 Here’s how the link preview looks like: